BPMN - the Standard for Business Process Modeling

 BPMN 2.0 - exclusive gateway

-Exclusive Gateways are used when exactly one condition may occur ("either/or").
-When merging, exactly one incoming process path must be met.
+Exclusive gateways are used when only one condition can occur ("either/or").
+When merging, exactly one incoming process path must be satisfied.

 BPMN 2.0 - parallel gateway

-WithParallel Gateways, all outgoing process paths must be fulfilled ("and").
-The process flow may only be continued if all incoming process paths have been met.
+Forparallel gateway, all outgoing process paths must be satisfied ("and").
+The process flow can only continue if all incoming process paths have been fulfilled.

 BPMN 2.0 - inclusive gateway

-Inclusive Gateways are used if one or more process paths can be followed ("and/or"; combination of paths).
+Inclusive gateways are used when one or more process paths can be followed ("and/or"; combination of paths).
 When merging, all previously triggered paths must be waited for.

 BPMN - event based gateway

-In the case of event-based Gateways, the one process flow whose event occurs first, is followed.
+In the case of event-based gateways, the process flow whose event occurs first is followed.

 Connectors

-All flow elements used in a BPMN process are connected via so-called sequence flows.
+All flow elements used in a BPMN process are connected by so-called sequence flows.

 Sequence Flows BPMN